 - Decreased ability to save financially, such as for children’s college fund[v]

-- Difficulty finding time for yourself/spending time with partner[vi]
+- Difficulty finding time for yourself/spending time with your partner[vi]

 - Difficulty maintaining a social life due to having to be constantly “on call”[vii]